Skryabin (band)

-Skryabin (Скрябін, also transliterated as Scriabin or Skriabin) is a Ukrainian rock, pop band formed in 1989 in Novoyavorivsk, Ukraine.
+Skryabin (Скрябін, also transliterated as Scriabin or Skriabin) is a Ukrainian rock, pop band formed in 1989 in Novoiavorivsk, Ukraine.
 Prominent Ukrainian musician Andriy "Kuzma" Kuzmenko (Андрій Кузьменко) was the band's lead singer until his death in 2015.

 During its existence, Skryabin has gone from synthpop to rock and pop music.
 As it progressed, the band's style has been divided into "classic Skryabin" and "new Skryabin".
-This transition took place between 2000-2003.
+This transition took place between 2000 and 2003.

-The group was named "Best Pop Band" in 2006 at the "ShowBiz Awards” held in Kyiv's National Opera House.
+The group was named "Best Pop Band" in 2006 at the "ShowBiz Awards" held in Kyiv's National Opera House.

+Before the formation

+Andriy Kuzmenko began his career in 1983 after being inspired by the Scottish band "The Exploited" and fell in love with post punk music and from this.
+He began to go dance and go to discos and spread punk among youth.This is how the chain reaction group appeared in the assembly of the hall of the school where Andriy studied was used for group rehearsals.
+After he graduated from Lviv Medical Institute, in 1986 he met with Volodymyr Shkonda, who was a guitarist.
+They only listened to music for a while and later on Andriy called this the formation of the appearance of the group.
+They started creating music later in 1986, and in 1987 they wrote the songs "Lucky Now", "Brother", "Так То Вже Є".
+Andriy wrote songs in English (which appears in the earliest songs) and then translated it to Ukrainian.
+He continued singing both solo and group until 1989.